Perfect state transfer in two dimensions and the bivariate dual-Hahn polynomials: Introduction

 Transporting quantum states between two sites is an important task in quantum information processing \cite{Kay1}.
 Especially desirable is quantum state transfer realized with probability 1.
 This is called perfect state transfer (PST).
 Multi-site fractional revival (FR) is also useful for quantum entanglement generation \cite{Genest}.
 Such protocols can be engineered in spin lattices \cite{Bose}.
 Recall that the single excitation dynamics of 1-dimensional $X\!X$ spin lattices with nearest-neighbor (inhomogeneous) couplings can be solved using orthogonal polynomials (OPs) \cite{Vinet2}.
 It has been shown analytically that PST can be observed in the model where the corresponding wave functions are given in terms of Krawtchouk polynomials \cite{Christandl1}.
 Building on this paradigm, a multi-dimensional extension has been proposed using multivariate Krawtchouk polynomials \cite{Miki1,Miki2,Miki3,Post1} and in some cases PST and FR were found to occur simultaneously.
 This paper aims to provide an extension of these two-dimensional Krawtchouk spin lattice models.
 To achieve that goal, we consider the dual-Hahn polynomials, which are a one-parameter generalization of the Krawtchouk polynomials.
 It is known that PST happens in the one-dimensional spin lattice model associated with the dual-Hahn polynomials \cite{Chakrabarti}.
 With that in mind we will examine the possibility of using bivariate dual-Hahn polynomials to produce a two-dimensional model with interesting state transfer properties.
 From the standard theory of OPs in several variables \cite{Dunkl}, it is apparent that many varieties of bivariate dual-Hahn polynomials are available; we shall focus on those of Tratnik type guided by the fact that it is that family of bivariate Krawtchouk polynomials that provided a two-dimensional model with PST \cite{Miki3}.

 The paper is organized as follows.
 We first introduce the dual-Hahn polynomials and their bivariate extension of Tratnik type.
 We then construct a two-dimensional spin lattice model using those bivariate dual-Hahn polynomials.
 We proceed to determine the transition amplitude for an excitation to move from one site to another in this model.
 The condition for PST is thereafter determined.
+Furthermore, the two-dimensional Krawtchouk spin lattice models are shown to be derived by taking a suitable limit.
 Conclusions will close the report.